tbaggeroftheuk/WiiU-CDN-download-wip/README.md

 First make sure you have python 3 installed then run `pip install requests tqdm`
-Grab nus.py from the source code or release where ever I have put it
+Grab the release from the release page and extract

 # How to use

 Basic usage is this
-in CMD cd to where you put the file and then run
+in CMD cd to where you put the extracted the release and then run

-`python nus.py "insert title id"`
+`python CDN.py "insert title id"`

-to download the id of the game you want
+to download the id of the game you want.

+If you want to decrypt make sure you are on windows and you gave a valid ticket

 Flags